fun-with-serverless/building-serverless-using-iac/README.md

+:construction: Work in Progress: This repository is currently under active development.
+Features may be incomplete, and documentation may not be up-to-date.
+Please proceed with caution and feel free to contribute! :construction:

 ## Welcome
 Ever wanted to create your own mailing list manager a la Serverless style, now is your chance.
 In this workshop you'll build a mailing list manager with the ability to: